OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 #### 1. Create a Losant Access Key

-To actually get your Omega to communicate with Losant, it will need to authenticate with Losant.
+To actually get your Omega to communicate with Losant, it will need to authenticate.
 To carry out that authentication, we'll use an Access Key.
 For more details see the [Losant Access Key Documentation](https://docs.losant.com/applications/access-keys/).

 Click the `Security` Menu and then the `Add Access Key` button: